Delicious Homemade Fresh Tomato Sauce, just a few ingredients makes this fast and easy sauce is the perfect way to use up some Summer Tomatoes.

 For most people August is the season of vacations and getting the kids ready for going back to school, for me August is also tomato season.
-Well it has become the season of tomatoes for the past 25 years.
+Well it was the season of tomatoes for the past 25 years.

-When I have too many ripe tomatoes I make a home made fast version of fresh tomato sauce that uses approximately 10 ripe tomatoes and is plenty enough for lunch and dinner or whichever you prefer.
+When I have too many ripe tomatoes I make a home made fast version of the way we used to make the sauce.
+This way uses approximately 10 ripe tomatoes and is plenty enough to feed 3-4 people for lunch and dinner or whichever you prefer.

 The good thing is that, when making this sauce you can use all the fresh spices available at this time of year too, fresh basil, oregano and garlic are all perfect choices.

 This fresh tomato sauce is so good, there’s no need to add meat or any other vegetable, all you need is your favourite pasta, preferably a short pasta like penne.